 Product Description

-The ZOLL Z Vent ventilator is a small, extremely durable, full-featured portable mechanical ventilator designed to operate in hospitals or severe and under-resourced environments.
-It can be used in prehospital, aeromedical, field hospital and hospital settings.
+ZOLL ventilators are small, extremely durable, full-featured portable mechanical ventilator designed to operate in hospitals or severe and under-resourced environments.
+They can be used in prehospital, aeromedical, field hospital and hospital settings.

 How to Use this Guide